The Old Schoolhouse Magazine

-Mathematics: A Human Endeavor, Third Edition
+Mathematics: A Human Endeavor, Third Edition Review by Tina Rice

-By Harold R. Jacobs
+Harold R. Jacobs

 Mathematics: A Human Endeavor is a textbook for those who think they do not like math.
 Written by Harold R. Jacobs in 1970, this book has withstood the test of time by parents, students, and teachers.
 Mathematics: A Human Endeavor is a math book for older high school students who prefer not to take advanced mathematics, calculus, or physics.
 The prerequisite for Mathematics: A Human Endeavor is algebra 1.
 In addition to the student book, an instructor's guide, test master book, and transparency masters are available.
 The instructor's guide is essential.
 It included answers to the problem sets for each lesson and additional information for each chapter.
 If you want to use chapter and final tests, you will need the test master book.
 The transparency master book would be useful for a co-op class, but most home educators will be able to use the program without the transparency masters.